George Alencherry

-George Alencherry (ܓܹܝܘܲܪܓܝܼܣ ܐܵܠܲܢܫܹ̰ܝܪܝ; born 19 April 1945) is the Major Archbishop Emeritus of the Syro-Malabar Catholic Church after serving in the position from 2011 to 2023.
-He is also a cardinal of the Catholic Church.
+George Alencherry (ܓܹܝܘܲܪܓܝܼܣ ܐܵܠܲܢܫܹ̰ܝܪܝ; born 19 April 1945) is a cardinal and a former major archbishop of the Syro-Malabar Catholic Church after serving in the position from 2011 to 2023.

 He was elected by the Holy Synod of the Syro-Malabar Church in 2011 to succeed Varkey Vithayathil (1999–2011).
 He was created a cardinal on 18 February 2012 by Pope Benedict XVI.
 He was the first bishop of Thuckalay from 1997 to 2011 before his enthronement as the major archbishop.

 Early life and career

 George Alencherry was born on 19 April 1945, the sixth of ten children born to Mary and Philipose Alencherry, in Thuruthy.
 (Note: Two of his brothers are priests and one sister is a nun.)
 Geevarghese is his baptismal name.
 (Note: Geevarghese is a Syriac–Malayalam variant of George.)
 Alencherry attended primary school at St Mary's School in Thuruthy and then St. Berchman's High School in Changanacherry.
 In 1961 he entered the archdiocesan minor seminary at Parel, Changanacherry.
 While he studied there, he obtained his bachelor's degree in economics from St. Berchmans College in Changanacherry.
 He completed his philosophy and theology studies at St. Joseph's Pontifical Seminary in Aluva.

 On 18 December 1972, Antony Padiyara, archbishop of Chanagancherry, ordained him a priest at St. Mary's Church in Thuruthy for the archdiocese of Changanacherry.
 He continued his studies at the Pontifical Institute of Theology and Philosophy, earning a master's degree in the first rank.
 While Alencherry was studying in Aluva, he served as vicar of the filial church at Periyarmugham in the Archeparchy of Ernakulam-Angamaly.
 After completing his studies at Aluva, Alencherry was appointed assistant vicar at the cathedral church of Changanacherry and Director of the Archdiocesan Faith Formation department.
-Thereafter he served three years as secretary of the Commission for Catechism of the Kerala Catholic Bishops' Council (KCBC).
+Thereafter, he served three years as secretary of the Commission for Catechism of the Kerala Catholic Bishops' Council (KCBC).
 He then studied in Paris at Sorbonne University and the Catholic Institute, where he obtained a doctorate in biblical theology.
 Returning to India in 1986, Alencherry was appointed director of the Pastoral Oriental Centre (POC) at Palarivattom and deputy secretary of KCBC, serving until 1993.
 During these years he was also a professor at St. Thomas Apostolic Seminary in Vadavathoor, where he continued until 1997.
 From 1994 to 1996 he was the protosyncellus, roughly the equivalent of vicar general in the Latin church, of the archeparchy of Changanacherry.